BYU-ECE-Software/BAIT/Harvesta Storyline/characters/tony-flagg.md

 Tony is weak to Quid Pro Quo--specifically, he really wants to work for the projects department at Harvesta, and he will gladly share any information with anyone who can promise that they will put in a good word for him with Don, or offer him a job on the projects team, or who pretends to be Don Draper.

 #### Strengths
 Tony is not easily cowed.
 He knows that people might try to convince him to give up confidential information inappropriately, although he is not good at telling them apart.
+If the players make an obvious attempt to get confidential information out of him without using his weakness, he will grow suspicious and refuse to disclose anything.

 #### Contacts
 Ann